xtuml/bridgepoint/doc-bridgepoint/notes/10030_test_update_int.md

 5.10  Issue [2.5] disabled two tests in the `ConnectsAsAnchorsTest` class.
 This was seven years ago.
 We removed these 2 commented out tests.

+5.11 One test was failing in the Xtext MASL tests.
+The failure was related to a regression test which loaded and parsed all MASL models in  the `models/masl/test/` directory.
+As part of the fix for issue #9947 [2.7], three models were introduced into the `models/masl/test/` directory which contain MASL parse errors.
+Two of these intentionally contain errors. `9947_typeorder2` was fixed to resolve the errors. `malformed_9947_typeorder1` and `malformed_9947_typeorder3` were moved to `models/masl/malformed/`. `all_tests` was updated with their new location so the MASL round trip regression test still works.
+Taking this action resolved the test failure in the Xtext test suite.
+From now on, we will take the position that any MASL model in `models/masl/test/` shall be a valid MASL model.

+5.11.1 22 new launch configurations were added to BridgePoint.
+There are 11 Xtext MASL test suites.
+A launch configuration was added for each suite for both OSX and linux.

 ### 6. Implementation Comments

 6.1  During the course of this work we noticed that the Canvas CCP tests need some work in the area of the